 Let's Have a Picnic!

-Pack a basket with learning opportunities.
+Pack a basket with learning opportunities for your child.

 Hover over each Learning Benefit below for a detailed explanation.